 Some other factors can mimic the effects of mouth alcohol, like eating a low carb or ketogenic diet.

 This is actually quite common.
 It’s important to remember that it’s not necessarily illegal to have a few drinks and drive.
-Under California Vehicle Code 23152(b), it is only illegal if your BAC is .08% or more.
-Under other California DUI laws, it’s only illegal if the alcohol impaired your driving—such as if you were weaving or driving dangerously.
-But simply having some alcohol in your system is not enough to convict you of DUI.
+It is only illegal under California Vehicle Code (CVC) § 23152(b) if your BAC is .08% or more.
+Under other California DUI laws, it’s only illegal if the alcohol-impaired your driving.
+So, simply having some alcohol in your system is not enough to convict you of DUI.

-That means that, hypothetically, you could have had two beers and gotten in the car, with a BAC of .05% and no impairment to your driving.
-If you were then pulled over and given a breath test, mouth alcohol could cause you to falsely read as .08% or above.
+That means that, hypothetically, you could have had two beers and gotten in the car with a BAC of .05% and no impairment to your driving.
+However, if you were then pulled over and given a breath test, mouth alcohol could cause you to falsely read as .08% or above.
 In other words, the two beers you drank didn’t put you over the limit; the mouth alcohol did.

 In theory, yes.
-California law enforcement officers are supposed to observe a 15 minute “observation period” immediately prior to any DUI breath test.
-This observation period is supposed to give them time to make sure that you do not:
+California law enforcement officers should observe a 15 minute “observation period” immediately before any DUI breath test.
+This observation period is considered to give them time to make sure that you do not:

 - Burp